ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 ## Costs and Drawbacks

-1. Adding a new language feature is costly, and a feature that is close to but not quite a module, might be confusing to newcommers.
+1. Adding a new language feature is costly, and a feature that is close to, but not quite a module, might be confusing to newcommers.
    We have tried to make the syntax clear and break as little code if enabled by default.

 2. Using the delimiter `:` will break some list code; and maybe code which uses type operators `a:|x`.